sassoftware/sas-container-recipes/README.md

 # Multiple Containers
-Build multiple Docker images of a SAS Viya programming-only environment or other SAS Viya Visuals environments.
+Build multiple Docker images of SAS Viya programming-only environments or other SAS Viya Visuals environments.
 Leverage Kubernetes to create the deployments, create SMP or MPP CAS, and run these environments in interactive mode.

 ### Prerequisites
 - Python2 or Python3 and python-pip